 - Whisk all sauce ingredients together in a bowl.
 Set aside.

-- Cook shrimp in a non-stick or cast iron pan on medium-high heat.
+- Cook shrimp in a pan.
 Transfer to a large bowl.

 - Pour sauce ingredients into the hot pan and cook until starting to thicken.